• Home

 • Split the chocolate chips evenly between the cookies.

-• Use a 3 tbsp scoop to scoop out a portion of each dough.
+• Scoop out 3 tablespoons of the dough.
 Roll the dough together to create 10 large "marble" balls.

 • Let cool and serve!